Outages will occur, files do get corrupted, and accidental data loss does happen

 As Sebastian Han talks about in his blog, depending on which release of OpenStack you are using, OpenStack offers bits and pieces of APIs to implement a backup solution.
-However these APIs alone are not sufficient to implement your own backup solution.
+However, these APIs alone are not sufficient to implement your own backup solution.
 Each OpenStack deployment is unique as OpenStack itself offers multiple options to implement an OpenStack cloud.
-Users have a choice of hypervisors, storage subsystems, network vendors, projects like Ironic and OpenStack distributions, all influence how a backup solution should be implemented.
+Users have a choice of hypervisors, storage subsystems, network vendors, and projects like Ironic and OpenStack distributions, all influence how a backup solution should be implemented.

-On the other hand, Nova offers instance snapshots, but instance snapshots do not snapshot Cinder volumes and Nova snapshots are uploaded to Glance where as Cinder snapshots are uploaded to Swift.
+On the other hand, Nova offers instance snapshots, but instance snapshots do not snapshot Cinder volumes and Nova snapshots are uploaded to Glance whereas Cinder snapshots are uploaded to Swift.
 Further, Nova snapshots are not incremental and this limits the efficiency of your backup solution.
 The other option is to use file-level backups.
-This solution provides file level granularity but does require running an agent in each of the VM instances.
+This solution provides file-level granularity but does require running an agent in each of the VM instances.
 Further, with respect to an application workload running on multiple virtual machines, file-level backups become overly complex to manage.

 Comprehensive Backup strategy